kinbiko/dotfiles/README.md

    1. Lookup and data detectors -> tap with three fingers
    1. Disable tap to click
 1. Accessibility (this is where the good bits are):
-   1. System voice to fast, and start speaking with `CMD + D`
+   1. System voice to fast, and start speaking with `CMD + ESC`
    1. Zoom with ctrl + scroll
    1. Pointer control -> trackpad- > 3-finger drag
 1. Keyboard: